shahmari/Quera-solving/README.md

 # Quera-solving
 ## All of my efforts to solve Quera's questions
-Questions will come in diffrent files
+Questions are provided in various files